irrevocablesake/Quasar/README.md

 ### Lights

 In Quasar, there are two types of light sources:
-- Sources Light
+- Source Light
 - Ambient Light

-The engine itself supports** Global Illumination**, as a result of the Path Tracing algorithm, which means it will convey the **physics** of light upto a certain extent.
+The engine itself supports **Global Illumination**, as a result of the Path Tracing algorithm, which means it will convey the **physics** of light upto a certain extent.
 The current implementation includes lights as a material, so all one has to do is apply a material to mesh.

 #### Source Light